 - LLS Blood Cancer Discussion Boards.
 Meet your peers online and share thoughts and experiences on our Blood Cancer Discussion Boards.

 - Family Support Groups.
 LLS's Family Support Group program is open to patients, family members and caregivers.
 Volunteer nurses and social workers professionally lead the groups.
 Contact the chapter nearest you to find out about Family Support Groups in your area.

 Caregivers often become the primary "researchers" for disease information and support in an effort to assist the person with cancer and to help him or her better understand the disease, treatment options and side effects.

 LLS offers free materials and services designed to simplify this search for information and support.
-Navigate the Resources for Patients and Caregivers tab at the top of the page for disease information, support and education resources, or contact an LLS Information Specialist at (800) 955-4572.
+Navigate the Resources for Patients and Caregivers tab at the top of this website for disease information, support and education resources, or contact an LLS Information Specialist.